 '''

 tclBC on

 tclBCScript {

 set bubbleCenter "0.0 0.0 0.0"

-set tclBCScript bubble.tcl
+set tclBCScript < your working directory >/bubble.tcl

 source $tclBCScript

 }

 tclBCArgs {0.
 15. 0.01 5.}

 '''

 Since a tclBC script is called from NAMD, it is referenced NAMD configuration file, which is also a good place to set the script parameters.
 The NAMD command tclBC on turns the TclBC interface on.
-In our example, tclBCScript {...} contains the initialization of a key variable and a reference to the file that contains the script itself: source \$tclBCScript.
+In our example, tclBCScript { ... } contains the initialization of a key variable and a reference to the file that contains the script itself: source \$tclBCScript.
 If the script is short, it can be placed entirely within the body of the command tclBCScript in the NAMD configuration file.
 Finally, the command tclBCArgs is used to pass a list of variables to the main TclBC procedure calcforces (we will talk about it very soon).
-In this case, the four arguments found in curly brackets have the meaning: "make a bubble starting from radius 0 Å and increase it to 15 Å at a rate of 0.01 Å per simulation step, by applying forces of 5 kcal/mol·Å." 2 TCLBC bubble.tcl contains the following code:
+In this case, the four arguments found in curly brackets have the meaning: "make a bubble starting from radius 0 and increase it to 15 at a rate of 0.01 per simulation step, by applying forces (proportional to) 5."
+2 TCLBC